awsdocs/amazon-s3-userguide/doc_source/storage_lens_console_disabling.md

 1. In the **Dashboards** list, choose the dashboard that you want to disable, and then choose **Disable** at the top of the list\.

-1. On the confirmation page, confirm that you want to disable the dashboard by entering the name of dashboard into the text field, and then choose **Confirm**\.
+1. On the confirmation page, confirm that you want to disable the dashboard by entering the name of dashboard in the text field, and then choose **Confirm**\.